 throughout Seneca with a number of them on Ram Cat Alley in historic downtown Seneca.
 Named after all the cats that use to follow carts heaped with ice and fish from the train station to the grocers two blocks away, people use to say "you can't ram another cat into the ally!" or so the story goes.
 Today Ram Cat Alley is quaint, unique and a great place to find that special something.

-Dining comes in every form in Seneca – fast food, great barbeque, Mexican, Italian, Oriental, seafood, steak and more.
+Dining comes in every form in Seneca – fast food, great barbeque, Mexican, Italian, Asian, seafood, steak and more.
 And after dinner, there’s always entertainment available – Seneca has an 8-plex cinema

 and the Oconee Community Theatre puts on numerous excellent productions each year.
 Down the road, at Clemson University, the Brooks Center for the Performing Arts showcases music and theatre productions from across the United States.